 The mother of all buffet guides in Singapore.
 Read our guides on the best buffets for any occasion, cuisine craving or budget range; or use our comprehensive filters to find a buffet based on your location, budget and other preferences.

-Bak zhang (rice dumplings) is no longer just festive food, this compact dish is now available commercially at outlets across the island throughout the year.
-Some stalls are even open 24 hours every day to satisfy glutinous rice cravings at any time of the night.
-This is not to say the significance of having rice dumplings during Dragon Boat Festival has lessened – many still only eat bak zhang mainly during this period of the year.
-We're here to help with not having to settle for poorly-made bak zhang; here are five of the top bundles from Singapore's hawker stalls.
-(Note: prices quoted are regular, expect prices to rise during the festive season)
+Bak zhang (rice dumplings) is no longer just festive food.
+This compact meal-wrapped-in-leaves is now available commercially at outlets across the island throughout the year.
+Some stalls are even open 24 hours to satisfy those with glutinous-rice cravings at any time of the night.
+This is not to say the significance of having rice dumplings during the Chinese Dragon Boat Festival (or duan wu jie) has lessened – many still eat bak zhang only during this period of the year, which tends to fall in June (the fifth day of the fifth month in the Chinese lunar calendar).
+Here are five of the top bundles from Singapore's hawker stalls.
+(Note: prices quoted are regular, expect prices to rise during the festive season.)

 Image 2 of 6 | Image credits: Tris Marlis